-The RC step response is what comes out of an RC lowpass filter when the input is a unit step.
-It’s one of the canonical first-order responses in electrical engineering: a smooth exponential approach to a final value, with time constant .
+What comes out of an RC lowpass filter when the input is a unit step.
+A smooth exponential approach to a final value, with time constant .
+One of the canonical first-order responses.

 For an RC lowpass with input (a battery switched on at ), the capacitor voltage is